Asymptotic control theory for a system of linear oscillators: Basic control: high-energy zone

-We would like to use as momentums the normals to an approximate reachable set.
+We would like to use as momenta the normals to an approximate reachable set.
 This is possible thanks to the asymptotic theory of reachable sets for linear systems as developed in \cite{ovseev}.